marcelm/cutadapt/doc/guide.rst

 --------------------

 It is also possible to anchor 3' adapters to the end of the read.
-This is rarely necessary, but if you have merged, for example, overlapping paired-end reads, then it is useful.
+This is useful, for example, if you work with merged overlapping paired-end reads.
 Add the ``$`` character to the end of an adapter sequence specified via ``-a`` in order to anchor the adapter to the end of the read, such as ``-a ADAPTER$``.
-The adapter will only be found if it is a *suffix* of the read, but errors are still allowed as for 5' adapters.
+The adapter will only be found if it occurs in full at the end of the read (that is, it must be a *suffix* of the read.

+The requirement for a full match exactly at the end of the read is relaxed when Cutadapt searches error-tolerantly, as it does by default.
 You can disable insertions and deletions with ``--no-indels``.

 Anchored 3' adapters work as if you had reversed the sequence and used an